kurator-dev/kurator/docs/content/en/docs/fleet-manager/application.md

 ## Prerequisites

-1. Setup Fleet manager by following the instructions in the [installation guide](/docs/setup/install-fleet-manager).
+Setup Fleet manager by following the instructions in the [installation guide](/docs/setup/install-fleet-manager).

-1. Follow the instructions in the [installation guide](/docs/setup/install-fluxcd) to install Fluxcd.

 ## Create an example application